From Bees to Bikes to Eco-Reps

 An association of people, non-profit organizations, businesses and local governments working together to improve the quality of life for all people in the communities of the Greater Carlisle Area by advancing social, economic and environmental sustainability.

 Cool Climate Education:

-CSE is leading Cooling the Curriculum – a Campaign for Climate Change Education at Liberal Arts Colleges, a NASA funded project that is increasing capacity for interdisciplinary teaching about climate change at Dickinson and other colleges.
+Cooling the Curriculum - a Campaign for Climate Change Education at Liberal Arts Colleges, is a NASA funded project that is increasing capacity for interdisciplinary teaching about climate change at Dickinson and other colleges.